 - Lisa Vigil Schattinger at Cleveland.com on December 9, 2014 (an Opinion piece)

 I was with my father when he died after having cancer for years.
 He was treated with chemotherapy and had many surgeries before being told there were no more effective treatments.
 After enrolling in hospice, he said that he would feel much better knowing that he would be able to control his death if his suffering grew too great.
 Unfortunately, his doctors and I told him there was nothing we could do because Ohio has not enacted a medical aid in dying law.

-In 2019, both Maine and New Jersey passed medical aid in dying laws that allow a terminally ill, mentally capable adult to obtain medical aid in dying.
-There are now eight states and the District of Columbia with such laws.
+In 2021, New Mexico passed a medical aid in dying law that allows a terminally ill, mentally capable adult to obtain medical aid in dying.
+There are now nine states and the District of Columbia with such laws.
 That means that one in five people in the U.S., when death is certain and imminent, can seek and obtain a prescription that they can take themselves to die peacefully.
 The laws have many safeguards to insure that there is no coercion and that the person is acting voluntarily.
 The dying person is in control of whether to seek the prescription, whether to fill it, and whether to use it.